Serena seeks to cap comeback year with Grand Slam No. 24

 And then there's her game, worryingly inconsistent in six tournaments so far this year -- including the French Open where she withdrew before the fourth round with a pectoral injury.

-"Basically, my whole game needs to improve," she admits, if she is to avoid her first season since 2011 without a Grand Slam singles title.
+"Basically, my whole game needs to improve," Williams said, although she wasn't stepping up the pressure on herself in her last chance to avoid her first season since 2011 without a Grand Slam singles title.

+"I feel like I have to be nice to myself," Williams said.
+"I have to just be happy, continue to work hard.
+I've been working incredibly hard.
+I feel like it will for sure pay off eventually."

 - Halep in form -